-As the name implies, static addresses are hard-coded addresses that will only work on one specific network segment.
-Such addresses are intended for computers that are stationary and believed to be in continuous operation at one location, such as a desktop or workstation.
+As the name implies, static addresses are hard-coded addresses that will only work on one specific network segment (subnet).
+Such addresses are intended for computers that are stationary and believed to be in continuous operation at one location, such as a desktop workstation or server class machine.

 Reasons for wanting a static address:

 - You want a fixed name and address because you run a web server.